marius1208/Web-App-DevOps-Project/README.md

 # Web-App-DevOps-Project

-Welcome to the Web App DevOps Project repo!
-This application allows you to efficiently manage and track orders for a potential business.
+This project consists of a simple flask application (forked from the AICore Organizarion) managed using DevOps tools.
+The application allows you to efficiently manage and track orders for a potential business.
 It provides an intuitive user interface for viewing existing orders and adding new ones.
+The main scope of the project is to

 ## Table of Contents